covercrust/Jamso-Ai-Engine/.github/PULL_REQUEST_TEMPLATE.md

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.

 - [ ] Test A
 - [ ] Test B

-## Checklist:
+## Checklist

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code